-Hep C (Hepatitis) is is a viral liver disease.
-It is found in the blood of a person infected with hepatitis C virus.
-Hepatitis C was formerly called nonA-nonB hepatitis.
-There is no preventive vaccine for HCV but early diagnosis and treatment of Hepatitis C can help prevent complications such as liver cancer and cirrhosis (scarring of the liver).
+Hep C/HCV (Hepatitis C) is a contagious, viral liver disease.
+Early diagnosis and treatment of Hepatitis C can help prevent complications such as liver cancer and cirrhosis (scarring of the liver).

-Most people who are infected with the hepatitis C virus have no symptoms, however, they can still infect others.
-Individuals that are infected with the virus and become ill may exhibit symptoms including: loss of appetite, vague abdominal discomfort, nausea, vomiting, and yellowing of the skin and eyes (jaundice), fever or fatigue.
-Symptoms can range from mild to severe.
+Most people who are infected with HCV have no symptoms; however, they can still infect other people.
+Individuals that are infected with HCV and become ill may have symptoms including loss of appetite, abdominal discomfort, joint pain, nausea, vomiting, yellowing of the skin and eyes (jaundice), dark urine, clay-colored stool, fever, or fatigue.
+Symptoms can be mild to severe.

-People infected with Hepatitis C often have no symptoms and can live with an infection for decades without feeling sick.
+People infected with HCV often have no symptoms and can live with an infection for decades without feeling sick.

 How It Spreads